carlaKC/lightning-notes/ldk-htlc-lifecycle.md

             - `pending_revoke_and_ack` = F
             - `pending_commitment_signed` = F
-          - Returns a set of `MonitorRestoreUpdates` with a `RAA` and `CommitmentSigned` it does not have any HTLCs on it because the monitor's various `pending_forwards/failures/updates_adds` are not yet set
+          - Returns a set of `MonitorRestoreUpdates` with a `RAA` and `CommitmentFirst` it does not have any HTLCs on it because the monitor's various `pending_forwards/failures/updates_adds` are not yet set
 ```